 She claimed on an Instagram post that they looked like they only had one GCSE

 Hetty Douglas is an artist and recent graduate from the University of the Arts London.
-Originally from Nottinghamshire but now living in Peckham, she is currently being hounded on social media for posting an Instagram story deriding workmen in the queue at McDonald's for looking "like they got 1 GCSE".
+Originally from Nottinghamshire but now living in Peckham, she was hounded on social media last year for posting an Instagram story deriding workmen in the queue at McDonald's for looking "like they got 1 GCSE".

 From her social media, Hetty fetishises working class culture in much of her work and the things she says in interviews, either in order to crack a shit joke or in an attempt to be 'safe as fuck'.
 She says she's from 'Shottingham', yet is from a creative background – her mother and brother are both artists, too.